LoveTropics/translatador/bindings/java/README.md

 # Translatador (Java Bindings)
-This project wraps around the native Translatador API in order to expose translation to Java.
+This project wraps around the native Translatador API in order to expose translation and language detection to Java.

 ## Usage
 Translatador can be easily included in your project with Gradle: